sigdialinlg2023/sigdialinlg2023.github.io/sitedata/local.md

 Local Information
 =================
-### Visa

-The Czech Republic is part of the European Union (incl.
-[Schengen border-less region](http://en.wikipedia.org/wiki/Schengen_Agreement)).
-Please see the [Ministry of Foreign Affairs website](http://www.mzv.cz/jnp/en/information_for_aliens/frequently_asked_questions/index.html) to check if you need a visa and how to obtain it.
-Note that Czech embassies need 30 days to decide if they grant you the visa or not, so be sure to apply soon enough.

-See the [Registration page](/registration.html) for more information about obtaining invitation letters.

 ### Public Transport

 Prague has an excellent public transport network that includes metro (subway), trams, buses, suburban trains, and river ferries.
-It is the recommended mean of transportation around the city.
+It is the recommended means of transport around the city.
 It operates 5am-midnight, with night trams and buses running overnight.
-It is quite reliable and safe (safe to the extent as any capital city may be – beware of pickpockets!).
+It is very reliable and safe (safe to the extent as any capital city may be – beware of pickpockets!).

 Basic ticket prices (more details can be found on the [Prague Transport Co. website](http://www.dpp.cz/en/)):